Florida residency and requirements

 The taxing state has the monetary incentive to retain one’s residency and deny Florida residence.
 The taxing state authority sets its rules for the qualification of Florida residency to avoid state taxation.

-To become a Florida resident for taxes, you must live in Florida for more than six months.
+To become a Florida resident for taxes, you will need to be living in Florida for more than six months.
 A tax professional in the taxing state can explain the taxing state’s requirements and guidelines for determining whether or not you have become a Florida resident.

 Generally, only Florida residents may take advantage of Florida’s liberal asset protection laws.
 For instance, to protect money in a Florida homestead property or in other assets protected by Florida statutes, one must first establish oneself as a Florida resident.